 About the project

 Structural racism exists because of social constructions of group demarcations.
 Such boundary making processes are at the root of both structural and individual xenophobia and racism.
-This project therefore first aims to empirically map boundary making processes in people’s everyday life institutional contexts.
+This project therefore aims to first empirically map boundary making processes in people’s everyday life institutional contexts.
 Second, the project aims to provide empirical evidence for what actions as a response to boundary making processes will support equality.

 RAISE draws on the assumption that to reduce structural racism, people (and the institutions they operate in) have to be aware of these underlying boundary making processes that reproduce structural racism and the role it has in lasting inequalities.
 Recognition and acknowledgment of these forms of injustice will contribute to social action for equality.
-The project will be the first in Europe to study empirically the awareness of boundary making processes in reproducing structural racism and what collective actions contribute to break through such boundary making processes.
+The project will be the first in Europe to empirically study the awareness of boundary making processes in reproducing structural racism and what collective actions contribute to breaking through such boundary making processes.